bomonike/bomonike.github.io/ai-evaluations.md

 ---
 layout: post
 date: "2025-02-20"
-lastchange: "v002 + AIME q&a :ai-evaluations.md"
+lastchange: "v003 + HMMT :ai-evaluations.md"
 file: "ai-evaluations"
 title: "AI Evaluations"
 excerpt: "Let's get to know the benchmarks that AI companies use to compare each version."